ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Java binding

-- Integrated the `HelloElektra` example as gradel sub-project to allow it to directly depend on the current binding _(Michael Tucek)_
+- Integrated the `HelloElektra` example as Gradle sub-project to allow it to directly depend on the current binding _(Michael Tucek)_
 - Extend `HelloElektra` example with cutpoint and value setting example _(@JakobWonisch)_

 ### FUSE Binding